hmohabir/Pewlett-Hackard-Analysis/README.md

 [fill_the_void.csv](https://github.com/hmohabir/Pewlett-Hackard-Analysis/blob/main/Data/fill_the_void.csv)

 Even though they are not currently selected for mentorship, down the line, they can be considered to be moved into roles left by those who are moving into mentorship.
-This ever revolving change, still would not likely siffice to fill all roles, both current and of those leaving.
-As such, the company might want to consider other alternatives to foll positions, that might inclide hiring from the outside to fill internal roles.
+This ever-revolving change, still would not likely suffice to fill all roles, both current and of those leaving.
+As such, the company might want to consider other alternatives to fill positions, that might inclide hiring from the outside to fill internal roles.